tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 IANA is requested to create a new registry "Proxy Destination Rule PvD Keys", within the "Provisioning Domains (PvDs)" registry page.
 This new registry reserves JSON keys for use in sub-dictionaries under the `proxy-match` key.
-The initial contents of this registry are given in {{destinations}}.
+The initial contents of this registry are given in {{destination-rule-keys-table}}.

 New assignments in the "Proxy Destination Rule PvD Keys" registry will be administered by IANA through Expert Review {{RFC8126}}.
 Experts are requested to ensure that defined keys do not overlap in names or semantics.